redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 We can now connect to the `tripleo` virtual machine:

     hypervisor/ssh tripleo-stack

+If you reboot the Hypervisor this virtual machine will also be rebooted.

 > You might be wondering why our OpenStack infrastructure manager is called "TripleO".
 It's actually named after the pronunciation of "OoO" which is an acronym for "OpenStack on OpenStack".
 Wait, what?